-The request for a hearing in front of a Student Appeals Board must be in writing to the Dean of Students when dealing with student services issues or the Dean of Academics when dealing with faculty or grading issues.
-It will be the Dean of Academics and/or Dean of Students responsibility to assemble the Student Appeals Board.
-The request for a hearing before the Student Appeals Board must take place within five (5) working days from receipt of written notification from the Dean of Academics and/or the Dean of Students.
-If the student does not appeal within the appropriate time period, the decision of the Dean of Academics and/or the Dean of Academics and Academics and
+The request for a hearing in front of a Student Appeals Board must be in writing to the Vice President of Operations when dealing with student services issues or the Dean of Academics when dealing with faculty or grading issues.
+It will be the Vice President of Operations or Dean of Academics responsibility to assemble the Student Appeals Board.
+The request for a hearing before the Student Appeals Board must take place within five (5) working days from receipt of written notification from the Vice President of Operations or Dean of Academics.
+If the student does not appeal within the appropriate time period, the decision of the Vice President of Operations or Dean of Academics will be final.